Colombia: Speedboating to Isla Baru

 Playa Blanca is a stretch of beach on Isla Baru just 20km off the coast of Cartagena.
 With its sugary, white sand and spectrum of blue water, Playa Blanca lives up to its name and attracts an array of travelers from around the world.

-There are two types of travelers that visit Playa Blanca: the first are the day-trippers who sign up for an Islas del Rosario tour and eventually wind up at Isla Baru to enjoy the idyllic scenery.
+There are two types of travelers that visit Playa Blanca: the first is the day-trippers who sign up for an Islas del Rosario tour and eventually wind up at Isla Baru to enjoy the idyllic scenery.

 The day-trippers stay on Playa Blanca for a few hours before being loaded back into small boats and swept away to Cartagena.
 The second type of traveler to visit Playa Blanca is the overnighter who will land on Isla Baru with no intention of returning to the mainland that day, often joining the day-trippers on the boats with a one-way ticket to the island.